KyberNetwork/kyber-pro/tutorials/guides/tutorial-walkthrough3.md

 ## 4. Sanity rates contract

 The sanity rate contract acts as a safeguard for reserves from bugs in the conversion rate logic or from any hacks into the conversion rate system.
 If there are large inconsistencies between the sanity rates and the actual rates, then trades involving the reserve will be disabled.
-For more detailed explanation on [sanity Rates](/docs/sanityRates.md)

 When we initially deployed the reserve and conversion rates smart contracts, sanity rates wasn't deployed, as this is an additional and optional feature to safeguard pricing.
 Let’s first deploy a sanity rates contract and link that to the reserve smart contract.